In ULIP, the investment risk in the investment portfolio is borne by the policyholder.

-One of the advantages of ULIPs is that you have the flexibility to switch between funds based on market circumstances and performances.
+One of the advantages of ULIPs is that you have the flexibility to switch between funds based on market circumstances and performance.
 This helps you take advantage of growth opportunities and manage risks better.
 On the other hand, FDs come with fixed interest rates where your returns stay the same despite market fluctuations.

 A distinguishing characteristic of ULIPs is that they offer both life insurance and investment benefits.
 This feature is not offered in any other investing tool.
 ULIPs must also contain life insurance worth nearly three times the annual cost, according to IRDAI regulations.
 This is a key advantage over fixed deposits, which do not provide life cover.